 Le M.U.R.: Modular, Urban and Reactive

 The idea is to transform an advertising hoarding into a kind of open-air museum.
 Contemporary artists place original and ephemeral creations on this 3 by 9 metre space.
+The artists have used multiple artistic media: acrylics, inks, spray cans, collages and live performances.
 The objective is to shatter symbolic barriers separating the public from art and to offer a non-commercial space to exhibit where the walls are mainly used for advertising.

 Rue Marché aux Poulets 1 Kiekenmarkt, 1000 BRU - www.lemurbrussels.com

 For MIXITY.brussels 2017, street art has taken over walls in 8 emblematic communes.